dswalker/xerxes/README.md

 Installation
 ------------
-The easiest way to get a working copy of this project is to do a recursive
+The recommended way to get a working copy of this project is to clone the repository and use composer to install dependencies:

-clone:
+    cd my/project/dir

-    git clone --recursive git://github.com/dswalker/xerxes.git
+    git clone git://github.com/dswalker/xerxes.git
+    cd xerxes
+    php composer.phar install --prefer-source